 In 2018, in a sign of continued support, the U.S. Department of Energy’s Office of Nuclear Energy awarded NuScale $40 million in cost-sharing financial assistance under its “U.S. Industry Opportunities for Advanced Nuclear Technology Development” funding opportunity.
 The federal award supports early-stage research and development and the industry’s acceleration of these technologies to promote U.S. energy independence, energy dominance, electricity grid resiliency, national security, and clean baseload power.

-UAMPS is planning to develop a NuScale 12-module reference plant in Idaho with commercial operation of the first module in 2026.
-UAMPS has selected a preferred site at the Idaho National Laboratory through a site-use agreement with the DOE.
+As part of the Carbon Free Power Project, UAMPS will site a NuScale 12-module reference plant in Idaho that is expected to be fully operational by 2027.
+UAMPS has selected a preferred location at the Idaho National Laboratory through a site-use agreement with the DOE.

 UAMPS is a political subdivision of the State of Utah that provides comprehensive wholesale electric-energy, transmission, and other energy services, on a non-profit basis, to community-owned power systems throughout the Intermountain West.
 Its 46 members include public power utilities in six states: Utah, California, Idaho, Nevada, New Mexico, and Wyoming.
 The CFPP plant will offer immediate advantages to UAMPS members through safe, carbon-free energy which will replace retiring coal generating assets.
 The project will provide high-quality jobs and economic development to the region.
 It will demonstrate the operation and benefits of SMR technology and will also act as a catalyst for subsequent SMR projects throughout the West.